Collisions and Ships

 Atkinson (Guardian ad litem of) v.
 Gypsea Rose (Ship), 2014 BCSC 1017

 On 30 June 2008 a vessel owned by Maridee Skidmore and driven by her son Cory Skidmore (the "Skidmore Vessel") collided with a vessel owned and operated by Norman Atkinson (the "Atkinson Vessel") causing personal injury and property damage.
 At the time of the collision, the Atkinson Vessel was stationary in the water with its engine off and had been stationary for about 30 minutes.
 The operator of the Atkinson Vessel was at the back of the boat attempting to untangle a tow line from the propeller.
 A passenger in the Atkinson Vessel noticed the Skidmore Vessel approaching at a distance of about 300 feet with its hull straight out of the water.
 She alerted the others in her vessel and jumped on the seat to wave her arms and scream at the approaching vessel.
 The operator of the Skidmore Vessel did not see the Atkinson Vessel because he could not see over the bow and did not hear the screams until it was too late.
 The Skidmore Vessel hit the starboard bow of the Atkinson Vessel at a speed of 15 mph.
-The evidence further disclosed that the operator of the Skidmore Vessel was impaired at the time and the Skidmore Vessel had the wrong propeller with the result that at a speed of 15 mph it would not plane and the operator could not see over the bow.
+The operator of the Skidmore Vessel was impaired at the time and the Skidmore Vessel had the wrong propeller with the result that at a speed of 15 mph it would not plane and the operator could not see over the bow.

 Decision: The Owner of the Skidmore Vessel is not liable.
 The owner/operator of the Atkinson Vessel is liable.
 Liability is apportioned 80% to the operator of the Skidmore Vessel and 20% to the owner/operator of the Atkinson Vessel.